dcos-labs/dcos-openvpn/README.md

 A modified version of easyrsa is shipped which removes user prompts.

+Synchronisation between multiple running instances is handled via a cron job, which runs every 2 minutes.
+It checks to see if the `openvpn/pki/issue.txt` differs between localhost and in Zookeeper.
+If there's a diff, it signifies that a user has been created or revoked by another instance which has been uploaded to Zookeeper.
+The full pki directory is copied down to update the local instance and the ovpn daemon is restarted.

+This functionality is rudimentary and it's recommended not to add or revoke more than one user at a time and then leave >3 minutes between each change to allow the synchronisation to work.

 ### Startup order
 1. run.sh checks for existing assets in Zookeeper and copies them to the container if they exist, otherwise initpki and genconfig are run
 1. Launchs the OpenVPN daemon in daemon mode
 1. Starts the Python REST interface
+1. Synchronisation cron job every 2 minutes

 Troubleshooting